Bundaberg Writers’ Club was founded to allow people interested in writing to meet, chat, practise their craft, solve problems, and to try out ideas.

 Talk about lateral thinking.

-We were proud to be asked to take part in the Queensland Writers Centres birthday celebrations.
-We first did our small bit to help fund a new project, the Queensland Hachette Mentoring Program [QHMP], to support the ongoing creative and professional development of remote and rural writers in Queensland.
-And during CRUSH members were proud to conduct readings of their works header by Samantha Wheeler, and introduced by our own Cheryse Durrant.
+We were proud, back in 2015, to be invited to take part in the Queensland Writers Centres birthday celebrations and helped fund a project designed to support the ongoing creativeand professional development of remote and rural writers in Queensland.

 The Bundaberg Poets Society was formed by Bundaberg Writers’ Club members interested in bush poetry.
 The annual Bundy Muster conducted by the Bundaberg Poets Society was initiated by the Bundaberg Writers’ Club.